 Doctoral students must also demonstrate proficiency in two foreign languages at an average level or in one foreign language at a high level.

 In the second and final stage of the doctoral program, students register for History 799 (Doctoral Research and Dissertation).
 Once a prospective director for the dissertation has been identified and a committee of three faculty members has approved the proposed dissertation topic, the student undertakes research in a substantial body of primary sources and produces an original work of historical scholarship in the form of the doctoral dissertation.
-See our current dissertations in progress to discover where our current students are working.
+See our current dissertations in progress and recently completed dissertations.

-Doctoral students should also expect to prepare for employment by participating in professional conferences, seeking external funding for research, submitting research for publication and playing an active role in departmental events.
+Doctoral students should also expect to prepare for employment by participating in professional conferences, seeking external funding for research, submitting research for publication, and playing an active role in departmental events.
 Most funded doctoral students will also teach at least one independent section during their assistantship period.
-Our students who have prepared well for the job market have an excellent record of placement in academic and non-academic positions.
+Our students who have prepared well for the job market have a strong record of placement in academic and non-academic positions.